jblair87/foundation/partner.md

       <i class="material-icons">&#xE5C6;</i>
     </div>
     <div class="accordion-row-body">
-      <p><a href="mailto:{{ site.email }}?subject=Oppia distribution partnership">Introduce your students to Oppia</a>: If you're an educator, we'd love to support your students.
-You can integrate Oppia lessons into your existing educational program, or alternatively, integrate the material from your program into Oppia.
-If you're interested in doing this on a broader scale (e.g. across an entire school district or college program), please <a href="mailto:{{ site.email }}?subject=Oppia distribution partnership">click here to get in touch.</a></p>
+      <p>Introduce your students to Oppia: Oppia's interactive lessons can provide your students with learning experiences that are effective and engaging. <a href="https://oppia.github.io/#/EmbeddingAnExploration">Embed Oppia lessons</a> into your existing educational program, or alternatively, integrate the material from your program into Oppia.
+If you have a distribution channel and would like to leverage Oppia's content to bolster your offering, please <a href="mailto:{{ site.email }}?subject=Oppia distribution partnership">click here to get in touch.</a></p>
       <p><a href="mailto:{{ site.email }}?subject=Writing about Oppia">Share the Oppia story</a>: If you have an audience of learners, educators, or technologists, they may be interested to hear more about the Oppia story (as were readers of publications like <em>TechCrunch</em> and <em>TheNextWeb</em>).
 For any information that may be helpful, please <a href="mailto:{{ site.email }}?subject=Writing about Oppia">click here to contact us.</a></p>
-      <p><a href="mailto:{{ site.email }}?subject=Oppia distribution partnership">Distribute Oppia lessons on your platform</a>: Oppia's interactive lessons can provide your students with learning experiences that are effective and engaging.
-If you have a distribution channel and would like to leverage Oppia's content to bolster your offering, please <a href="mailto:{{ site.email }}?subject=Oppia distribution partnership">click here to get in touch.</a></p>
     </div>
   </div>